4 new COVID-19 cases confirmed in Curry County

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have confirmed 112 new positive COVID-19 cases across the state including four new cases in Curry County.
+(KFDA) - New Mexico State health officials have confirmed 147 new COVID-19 cases across the state today including four new cases in Curry County.

 No other details about these patients were released.